dragonee/tasks-collector-tools/README.md

     -w, --week       Use this week for reflection.
     -m, --month      Use this month for reflection.
     -y, --yesterday  Use yesterday for reflection.
+    -M, --missing    Fill in missing journal entries for the date range.
     -h, --help       Show this message.
     --version        Show version information.
 ```